LauraKirby/aspera-ibm-analytics-api/setup.md

        <img src="images/14-create-empty-config.png"/>
      </div>

-1. Use the submenu to vist your integration "Profile".
+1. In AoC app, use the submenu to visit your integration "Profile".
 Use the keys that I have listed in the `config.yml` file; however, update the values with information that is specific to you.

     <div class="demo-image">
      <img src="images/15-add-config-data.png"/>